Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition

-With respect to KL divergences and reconstruction losses we can make two observations.
-First, the arguments of the previous section hold and by itself the small relative improvements between models should be interpreted with caution as they do not directly translate to maintaining continual learning accuracy.
-Second, we can also observe that reconstruction losses at every increment for all $\gamma_{t, all}$ and respective negative log likelihoods for only the new task $\gamma_{t, new}$ are harder to interpret than the accuracy counterpart.
-While the latter is normalized between zero and unity, the reconstruction loss of different tasks is expected to fluctuate largely according to the task's images' reconstruction complexity.
 To give a concrete example, it is rather straightforward to come to the conclusion that a model suffers from limited capacity or lack of complexity if a single newly arriving class cannot be classified well.
-In the case of reconstruction it is common to observe either a large decrease in negative log likelihood for the newly arriving class, or a big increase depending on the specific introduced class.
-As such, these values are naturally comparable between models, but are challenging to interpret across time steps without also analyzing the underlying nature of the introduced class.
-The exception is formed by the base task's reconstruction loss $\gamma_{t, base}$.
-In analogy to base classification accuracy, this quantity still measures the amount of catastrophic forgetting across time.
-However, in all tables we can observe that catastrophic forgetting of the decoder as measured by the base reconstruction loss is almost imperceivable.
-As this is not at all reflected in the respective accuracy over time, it further underlines our previous arguments that reconstruction loss is not necessarily the best metric to monitor in the presented continual learning scenario.
+In the case of NLL, it is common to observe either a large decrease for the newly arriving class or a large increase depending on the specifically introduced class.
+As such, these values are naturally comparable between models but are challenging to interpret across time steps without also analyzing the underlying nature of the introduced class.